araobp/stm32-mcu/NUCLEO-F401RE/AI/README.md

 ## Inference test on my original Keras model "rock-paper-scissors

-Input data for testing the neural network is [in this folder](../Thermography/thermography/data).
+Input data (heatmap as 32x32 2D image) for testing the neural network is [in this folder](../Thermography/thermography/data).

+The data range is from 0.0 to 80.0 degrees Celsius.

 I picked up one input data "rock":
 ```